InformaticsMatters/galaxy-patch/README.md

     this would normally be `11`
 -   `create_exec_instances` - if `no` new instances are not created but the *patching* is still applied to all exec instances in the cluster

+## Usage

+1. Clone onto a suitable *bastion* in the cluster
+2. Inspect the variables (in `group_vars/all/main.yaml`) and create a local `parameters.yaml` file for any values you need to adjust
+3. Inspect the templates to ensure they reflect your needs (specifically the mounts in `auto.data.j2`)

+Set your keystone environment variables (here we're using a script that prompts you for your username and password) and run the playbook with: -

+    $ source ~/keystone_v3_for_anyone.sh
+    [...]
+    $ ansible-playbook site.yaml -e @parameters.yaml

+>   You may need to run the playbook a number of times - especially if your
+    instances have different base names.

 ---